VestaRayanAfzar/vesta-devmaid/README.md

 This package will help you to create multi-targeted npm package with the same code base.

-Let's conside a situation in which we want to generate module for both es5 and es6 names `awesome-module`.
+Let's consider a situation in which we want to generate module for both es5 and es6 named `awesome-module`.

 * add `@vesta/devmaid` to your `devDependencies`
 * inside your `gulpfile.js`: